What is NFC and how do I use it?

 Let's take an example, that of bus cards or more generally subscription cards that you must scan each time you enter the place where you are subscribed.
 Well, NFC technology is used very often.

-Therefore, once it is democratized, you will only need your SIM card and your NFC-compatible phone to be able to replace all this type of card in your wallet.
+Therefore, once it becomes popular, you will only need your SIM card and your NFC compatible phone to be able to replace all this type of card in your wallet.

-Knowing that you always have your cell phone on you, this will necessarily be very practical and you will no longer risk having the classic blow of forgetting your card in your trouser pocket that you had yesterday.
+Knowing that you always have your cell phone with you, this will definitely be very practical and you no longer risk having the classic problem of forgetting your card in your pants pocket that you had yesterday.

 Pay with your mobile phone

-Being able to replace all your cards is good, but if we told you that you could turn your phone into a bank card with Android beam and NFC technology, would you believe us?
+Being able to replace all your cards is good, but what if we told you that you can turn your phone into a bank card with Android beam and NFC technology, would you believe us?

-Well, yet it is the case and you use this technology on your classic payment chip card via a technology that has become enormously democratized in recent years, contactless payment.
+Well, yet it is the case and you also use this technology on your classic payment chip card via a technology which has become enormously popular in recent years, contactless payment.

 In fact, it's quite stupidly a transfer of data between your bank and the organization to which you make a payment and it uses NFC technology.
 From then on, we quickly understand how we can transform our laptop into a mobile terminal.

-For this, some banks already offer services allowing you to save your means of payment directly on your mobile.
-Therefore, here again, you may soon only needa SIM card to be able to do your shopping and no longer need to bother with cards.
+To do this, some banks already offer services allowing you to save your payment methods directly on your mobile.
+From then on, here again, you may soon only needa SIM card so you can do your shopping and no longer need to carry around cards.

 Moreover, with the development of NFC technology, there is another technology that could disappear, that smart cards.
 Indeed, the NFC makes it possible to bypass it completely, so to see how this will evolve in the years to come and if your phone will continue to concentrate all these services in addition to its communication technology.